Saturday, December 30, 2023

 Because this has happened to every XR tech

-*After a couple of months that were over-the-top stressful and terrible, Mom passed.
-I'm not sure if I will ever blog it.
-Maybe I will post her obit on this blog and write a few words.
-It may sound terrible to anyone reading this, but I feel relief mixed in with the sadness.
+*After a couple of months that were stressful and terrible, Mom passed.
+It may sound awful to anyone reading this, but I feel relief mixed in with the sadness.

-*The weather is cooling!
-We had a good drenching rain and the grass and shrubs and trees are greening up!
-Finally, Fall.
+*The weather is cooling - we had a good drenching rain and the grass and shrubs and trees are greening up!

 *I got myself scheduled for painless fillings on the bottom row of my front teeth that will improve my smile.
 I got a haircut that released a lot of bounce and looks far less straggly.
 I am getting back on a regular schedule with my vitamins.
 And I am not eating fast food or junk snacks.
-I am not letting grief or depression take over aspects of self-care.
+I am not letting go of self-care.

 *Grayson got a part-time job.
 I have big blocks of time where the house is all mine.
-I can play music loudly, do loud chores (vacuuming, putting up dishes), and cry when and where I need to.
 Hooray for alone time.

 *I continue to organize and clean out spaces at my house - it feels good to stay on top of things.
-I put out a few Fall decor items which make my home feel cozy and pretty.
 And I have plans to do some things for the house that the weather will make much pleasanter.

 Fall feels like a mini New Year.